dougdabaso/KeplerK2_ML_clinic/README.md

 lightcurve_trend_filtering_EMD.ipynb - Filtering trends in lightcurves with EMD (a parameter-free alternative to Savitzky-Golay filtering)

 * Available modules

-lightcurve_analysis
+- lightcurve_analysis
-  - ML_and_stat_tools class
+  -ML_and_stat_tools class

   Class to compute some ML and statistical tools to analyze Kepler/K2 data, specially lightcurve time series.

 New function and classes: to be updated